Home / Career Advice / Education & Certifications / Are Professional Certificates Worth It? 5 Considerations

 It takes more than tenure and good performance reviews to climb the corporate ladder; you must also differentiate yourself.
 Regarding job promotions or career transitions, professional certificates can make all the difference.
 These credentials verify your specialized knowledge, giving employers confidence in your abilities and making you a strong candidate for promotion.
 Some roles may even require or strongly encourage a relevant certification.

 Many accreditations provide access to exclusive industry groups, online forums, and special events.
 These platforms offer networking opportunities with industry leaders, mentors, and peers.
-Getting in touch with professionals in your field can lead to collaboration, mentoring, and job referrals.
+Connecting with professionals in your field can lead to collaboration, mentoring, and job referrals.
 According to a recent LinkedIn survey, 85% of all jobs are filled through networking; a certification program might be the key to landing your dream job.

 Job security

 The job market is rapidly changing, so staying relevant is an absolute must.
-You demonstrate a commitment to your career development by earning professional credentials.
-Doing so will make you more valuable to your employer and less likely to suffer during a layoff.
-They show you are up-to-date with current trends and technologies, making you an indispensable asset to your organization.
+Earning professional credentials demonstrates a commitment to your career development, making you more valuable to your employer and less likely to suffer during a layoff.
+Certifications also show you are up-to-date with current trends and technologies, making you an indispensable asset to your organization.
 Ultimately, certifications can’t guarantee job security, but they can definitely enhance it.

 Should you pursue a professional certification instead of a degree?

-There are numerous factors to consider when choosing a professional certification over a degree, including career goals, time commitment, and financial resources.
-By earning a bachelor’s or master’s degree, you gain a comprehensive understanding of a particular career area and recognition and credibility.
-Many professions require a degree as a baseline educational requirement for entry-level positions.
+Numerous factors, including career goals, time commitment, and financial resources, should be considered when choosing a professional certification over a degree.
+Earning a bachelor’s or master’s degree can give you a comprehensive understanding of a particular career area and increase your recognition and credibility.
+Also, keep in mind that some professions require a degree as a baseline educational requirement even for entry-level positions.

 How to decide if a professional certification is right for you